ParthBajpai12/cognorise-project2/README.md

 - **Frontend**: HTML, CSS, JavaScript
 - **Data Storage**: Local Storage (no server or database required)

+- ## Live Site

+Experience the full functionality of the **To-Do List Application** by visiting the [live site](https://sparkling-phoenix-3869a9.netlify.app/).
+Start organizing your tasks effortlessly today!

 We invite you to explore the features of this application and incorporate it into your daily routine to enhance productivity and task management.